cardano-foundation/CIPs/CIP-0035/README.md

     - For new builtin functions: a costing function for the builtin function.
 - In the Rationale:
     - An argument for the utility of the new builtins.
-    - If an external implementation is provided: an argument that it is trustworthy.
+    - If an external implementation is provided: an argument that it satisfies the following non-exhaustive list of criteria:
+        - It is trustworthy
+        - It always terminates
+        - It (or its Haskell bindings) never throw any exceptions
+        - Its behaviour is predictable (e.g. does not have worst-case behaviour with much worse performance)
     - Discussion of how any measures and costing functions were determined.

 It SHOULD also include:
 - In the Rationale
     - Examples of real-world use cases where the new additions would be useful.
-    - A comparison with an implementation using the existing features, and an argument why the builtin is preferable (e.g. better performance).
+    - If feasible, a comparison with an implementation using the existing features, and an argument why the builtin is preferable (e.g. better performance).

 In order to move to Active status, the following must be true:
 - The external implementations MUST be available.